mar10/pyftpsync/docs/sphinx/user_guide.rst

     usage: pyftpsync upload [-h] [-v | -q] [--debug {classify}] [--case {strict,local,remote}] [-n] [--progress] [--no-color] [--ftp-active] [--migrate] [--no-verify-host-keys] [-m MATCH] [-x EXCLUDE] [--prompt | --no-prompt]
-                            [--no-keyring] [--no-netrc] [--store-password] [--force] [--resolve {local,skip,ask}] [--delete] [--delete-unmatched]
+                            [--no-keyring] [--no-netrc] [--store-password] [--force] [--resolve {local,skip,ask}] [--delete] [--delete-unmatched] [--create-folder]
                             LOCAL REMOTE

     positional arguments:
       LOCAL                 path to local folder (default: .)
       REMOTE                path to remote folder

     optional arguments:
       -h, --help            show this help message and exit -v, --verbose         increment verbosity by one (default: 3, range: 0..5) -q, --quiet           decrement verbosity by one
       --debug {classify}    enable additional specific logging (requires -v) --case {strict,local,remote}
                             how to handle file names that only differ in casing (default: stop if ambigous files are encountered)
       -n, --dry-run         just simulate and log results, but don't change anything --progress            show progress info, even if redirected or verbose < 3 --no-color            prevent use of ansi terminal color codes --ftp-active          use Active FTP mode instead of passive --migrate             replace meta data files from different pyftpsync versions with current format.
 Existing data will be discarded.
       --no-verify-host-keys
                             do not check SFTP connection against `~/.ssh/known_hosts` -m MATCH, --match MATCH
-                            wildcard for file names using fnmatch syntax (default: match all, separate multiple values with ',')
+                            wildcard for file names (but not directories) using fnmatch syntax (default: match all, separate multiple values with ',')
       -x EXCLUDE, --exclude EXCLUDE
                             wildcard of files and directories to exclude (applied after --match, default:
-                            '.DS_Store,.git,.hg,.svn')
+                            '.DS_Store,.git,.hg,.svn,#recycle')
       --prompt              always prompt for password
       --no-prompt           prevent prompting for invalid credentials
       --no-keyring          prevent use of the system keyring service for credential lookup --no-netrc            prevent use of .netrc file for credential lookup --store-password      save password to keyring if login succeeds --force               overwrite remote files, even if the target is newer (but no conflict was detected) --resolve {local,skip,ask}
                             conflict resolving strategy (default: 'ask')
-    --delete              remove remote files if they don't exist locally --delete-unmatched    remove remote files if they don't exist locally or don't match the current filter (implies '-- delete' option)
+      --delete              remove remote files if they don't exist locally --delete-unmatched    remove remote files if they don't exist locally or don't match the current filter (implies '--delete' option)
+      --create-folder       Create remote folder if missing
     $